Jefsouza-dev/expert-notes/README.md

 ## Voice NotePad

-Notebook with voice recording option.
+Notepad with voice recording option.
 Data is persisted using local storage.

 Link to deploy: --------